LIS

 A. Name and address.

-2. Salespersons and brokers shall be issued a license only to the place of business of the sole proprietorship or firm with which the salesperson or broker is active.
+3. Salespersons and brokers will be issued a license only to the place of business of the sole proprietorship or firm with which the salesperson or broker is active.

-3. Principal brokers must at all times keep the board informed of their current firm and branch office name and addresses and changes of name and address must be reported to the board in writing within 30 calendar days of such change.
+4. Principal brokers must at all times keep the board informed of their current firm, branch office, and business entity name and addresses and changes of name and address must be reported to the board in writing within 30 calendar days of such change.
 A physical address is required.
-A post office box will not be accepted.

 B. Discharge or termination of active status.

-1. When any salesperson or broker is discharged or in any way terminates his active status with a sole proprietorship or firm, it shall be the duty of the sole proprietor or principal broker to return the license to the board so that it is received within 10 calendar days of the date of termination or being notified of the status change.
-The sole proprietor or principal broker shall indicate on the license the date of termination, and shall sign the license before returning it.
+1. When any salesperson or broker is discharged or in any way terminates active status with a sole proprietorship or firm, it is the duty of the sole proprietor or principal broker to notify the board with the licensee name, license number, and date of termination within 10 calendar days of the date of termination or being notified of the status change.

 Statutory Authority